 Bringing goods into the UK

 What can visitors bring into the UK?

 What you can bring into the UK varies depending on whether you are visiting from an EU country or from outside the EU.
 Visit the official government website for further details on bringing goods into the UK.

 Driving in the UK

-Travellers with a non-UK driving licence will still be able to drive in Great Britain.
-You will not need an International Driving Permit (IDP).
+If you have a non-UK driving licence you are able to drive in the UK.
+You do not need an international driving permit (IDP).

 You’ll pay the same for calls, texts and mobile data in the UK and the EU if you have a SIM card issued by a mobile phone network from an EU or EEA country.